 Since there are no longer copays, how much do I pay?

 When you go to the pharmacy, you must pay your bill immediately.
-If you haven’t met your deductible, you will be charged the actual cost of the prescription.
+If you haven’t met your deductible, you will be charged the actual discounted cost of the prescription.
 If you have met your deductible, you will be charged a copay.
 The easiest way to pay is to use your HSA debit card.
 If you forgot your HSA debit card, you will have to pay out of pocket.
-You can then submit your receipt to Discovery Benefits and they will reimburse you with funds from your HSA.
+You can then submit your receipt to Wex and they will reimburse you with funds from your HSA.

 How do I keep my expenses down?